exoplatform/developer.exoplatform.org/README.md

     rake page name="about.md"

 You can also specify a sub-directory path.
-If you don't specify a file extention we create an index.html at the path specified
+If you don't specify a file extension we create an index.html at the path specified

 ## License